-Headquartered in Charlotte, NC, the National Gypsum company is touted as one the largest manufacturers of gypsum boards in the world.
-However, National Gypsum’s past association with heavy asbestos use left thousands of people with deadly diseases.
-The numerous asbestos-related lawsuits against the company eventually led National Gypsum to file for bankruptcy and establish an asbestos trust fund to compensate the victims.
+Headquartered in Charlotte, NC, the National Gypsum Company is touted as one of the largest manufacturers of gypsum boards in the world.
+However, National Gypsum’s past association with heavy asbestos use left many people with deadly diseases.
+Numerous asbestos-related lawsuits followed.

 If you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Currently, there is over $30 billion in asbestos trust funds, awaiting those who’ve been diagnosed with an asbestos illness.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.